Life Insurance Coverage, Life Insurance Premiums, the Insurance Company and You

 Which Life Insurance Policy Riders Do I Need?

-There are lots of riders available.
-To make things even more complicated, many insurance companies have their own unique names for the riders they offer.
+There are lots of premium rider plans available, and almost as many insurance providers.
+To make things even more complicated, many insurance companies have their own unique names for the riders they offer and how to calculate the premium rider cost.
 Don’t worry!
-Regardless of the name, here is a comprehensive run down of the types of policy riders offered; your Wealth Strategist can help you select exactly what you need and make sure you’re covered.
+Regardless of the name, here is a comprehensive run down of the types of premium riders offered; your Wealth Strategist can help you select exactly what you need and make sure you’re covered.

 If you’re considering a whole life insurance policy for the purpose of earning dividends and guaranteed interest, a paid-up additions rider is a must-have life insurance rider.
 It allows you to overfund your policy in such a way that it immediately and rapidly starts increasing in cash value, giving you access to policy loans.
 By using a paid-up additions rider, you’ll also increase the overall policy of your value in the long run, resulting in more retirement income and a greater death benefit.